SilasReinagel/silasreinagel.github.io/static/delivering/C11_communicating_results.md

 ## 4. Project Portfolio Summary

-After the project is finished, you're still not quite done yet.
+After the project is finished, you're not quite done yet.
 After a few weeks or months, people will forget that it happened.
 You need to ensure that your successful project delivery has a long-tail lifecycle.

-You can do this be creating a portfolio summary.
+You can do this by creating a portfolio summary.
 This is what you will put on your resume, your CV, your LinkedIn profile, your personal website, and/or a dedicated portfolio page.
 Don't miss this step!

 By building up a public history of projects you managed, you will be creating more opportunities for you in the future.
 You can't know exactly what doors will be opened later because of a particular project you worked on in the past.